mirrorr/macuras-math-game/README.md

-# Kids Math Game 🧮
+# Macuras Math Game 🧮

-A fun and educational mathematics learning game for children, built with React Native.
+A fun and educational mathematics learning game built with React Native.

 ## Features